Non-Abelian Chiral 2-Form and M5-Branes: Introduction

+The gauge symmetry for a single M5-brane in the trivial background is Abelian.
+The first non-Abelian gauge theory for self-dual 2-form potentials was found when considering an M5-brane in a large $C$-field background \cite{NPM5}.
+We call it as $NP$ M5-brane theory, where ''$NP$'' stands for ''Nambu-Poisson''.
+For a brief review about this topic, see \cite{HoM5}.
+A Nambu-Poisson structure is used to define the non-Abelian gauge symmetry for the 2-form potential on a M5-brane.
+The physical origin of this Nambu-Structure is the coupling of open membranes to the $C$-field background \cite{ToyModel}.
+The NP M5-brane theory was first derived from the BLG model \cite{BLG}.
+Its gauge field content was further explored in \cite{Pasti,Furuuchi}.
 A double dimension reduction of the NP M5-brane theory is in agreement with the lowest order deformation of the noncommutative D4-brane action in large NS-NS $B$ field background \cite{NPM5}.
 Thus if this NP M5-brane theory can be properly deformed such that it agrees with the noncommutative D4-brane theory to ''all orders'', it might resemble the non-abelian structure of multiple M5-branes theory, since the multiple D4-branes theory is essentially a special case of the noncommutative D4-brane theory.
 However, it turns out that it is extremely hard to deform the NP M5-brane theory \cite{Chen:2010ny}.
 We conclude that it takes brand new ideas to construct multiple M5-branes theory. \\